 What do we mean by 'state'?

-On LAWA, we use the term 'state' to describe a site's current conditions.
-For a given indicator, the ‘state’ is an estimate of the concentration or value that you might expect to find in the groundwater if you were to take a sample from a well today.
+On LAWA, we use the word 'state' describe a site's current conditions.
+For a given indicator, the state is an estimate of the concentration or value that you might expect to find in the groundwater if you were to take a sample from a well today.

 How is state calculated for our groundwater quality sites?

-In order to provide the most complete picture of the data we have available, LAWA presents state from whatever data is available, whether the well has been sampled many times or only once.
-If only one sample was collected during the five-year period, then the value from that one sample will be presented as the median (or detected/not detected for E. coli).
+In order to provide the most complete picture, LAWA presents using all available data, whether a well has been sampled many times or only once.
+If only one sample was collected in the five-year period, that value is shown as the median (or as detected/not detected for E. coli).

-Because of this, caution should be used in interpreting state for wells that have few data points, and/or if samples have not been collected during each season (winter, spring, summer and autumn) over the five-year period.
-You can see the monitoring history for a well site by selecting the indicator you are interested in.
+Because of this, caution should be used in interpreting state for wells with only a few data points, or where samples were not collected across all seasons (winter, spring, summer and autumn).
+You can check the monitoring history for each well by selecting the indicator of interest.

 How is state presented for groundwater quality sites?

-State values are colour-coded on LAWA for each indicator.
-In general, lower values are represented by a lighter colour, and higher values are represented by a darker colour.
+On LAWA, state values are colour-coded for each indicator.
+In general, lower values are shown with lighter colours and higher values with darker colours.

 Chloride

-The thresholds were based on the Aesthetic Value (AV) of 250 mg/L in the Aesthetic Values for Drinking Water.
-Chloride concentrations greater than the Aesthetic Value can affect the taste of the water.
-There are three categories on LAWA:
+Thresholds are based on the Aesthetic Value (AV) for drinking water of 250 mg/L (see Aesthetic Values for Drinking Water).
+Chloride concentrations above this level can affect the taste of the water.
+LAWA uses three categories:

 More information about chloride is available in this factsheet.

-There are no environmental or health thresholds for DRP concentrations in groundwater, so the thresholds on LAWA are simply based on the distribution of the data.
-Roughly one third of the wells presented have median concentrations in each of the following three categories:
+There are no environmental or health thresholds for DRP concentrations in groundwater, so LAWA uses categories based on the distribution of the data.
+Roughly one-third of wells fall into each of the following ranges:

 More information about DRP is available in this factsheet.